Addition: Computers

+Some decimal computers in the late 1950s and early 1960s used add tables instead of adders, e.g., RCA 301, IBM 1620.

-On a computer, if the result of an addition is too large to store, an arithmetic overflow occurs, resulting in an incorrect answer.
+Arithmetic implemented on a computer can deviate from the mathematical ideal in various ways.
+For example, if the result of an addition is too large for a computer to store, an arithmetic overflow occurs, resulting in an error message and/or an incorrect answer.
 Unanticipated arithmetic overflow is a fairly common cause of program errors.
 Such overflow bugs may be hard to discover and diagnose because they may manifest themselves only for very large input data sets, which are less likely to be used in validation tests.
-The Year 2000 problem was a series of bugs where overflow errors occurred due to use of a 2-digit format for years.
+The Year 2000 problem was a series of bugs where overflow errors occurred due to the use of a 2-digit format for years.

+Computers have another way of representing numbers, called floating-point arithmetic, which is similar to the scientific notation described above and which reduces the overflow problem.
+Each floating point number has two parts, an exponent and a mantissa.
+To add two floating-point numbers, the exponents must match, which typically means shifting the mantissa of the smaller number.
+If the disparity between the larger and smaller numbers is too great, a loss of precision may result.
+If many smaller numbers are to be added to a large number, it is best to add the smaller numbers together first and then add the total to the larger number, rather than adding small numbers to the large number one at a time.
+This makes floating-point addition non-associative in general.

 Addition of numbers

 To prove the usual properties of addition, one must first define addition for the context in question.
 Addition is first defined on the natural numbers.
 In set theory, addition is then extended to progressively larger sets that include the natural numbers: the integers, the rational numbers, and the real numbers.
-(In mathematics education, positive fractions are added before negative numbers are even considered; this is also the historical route.)
+In mathematics education, positive fractions are added before negative numbers are even considered; this is also the historical route.